 Cost of education in Lagos

 With public schooling not being up to the standards most foreigners are used to, expat children usually attend international schools in Lagos.
-Be aware that education at international schools is pricey but excellent, and the curricula on offer are often globally recognised.
-If you’re moving to Lagos with children, make sure to stipulate subsidies and allowances for education when negotiating your employment contract.
+Be aware that education at international schools is pricey but excellent, and the curricula on offer are typically globally recognised.
+If you’re moving to Lagos with children, ensure you stipulate subsidies and allowances for education when negotiating your employment contract.

 Cost of healthcare in Lagos